 The Uncanny Intuition of Deep Learning to Predict Human Behavior

 One of the most promising applications of Deep Learning (DL) is in its use to enhance interaction with computers.
 DL is particularly suited for this since it has an intuitive capability that is similar to biological brains.
-It is able to handle the inherent unpredictability and fuzziness of the natural world.
+It can handle the inherent unpredictability and fuzziness of the natural world.

-The conventional behavioral model approach is to have social scientists build analytic models (statistical models in most cases) of human behavior and to employ a distribution fitting exercise to verify validity of the model.
-The DL approach however is different since a prior model is not required to begin with.
-Rather, the DL system learns to predict by observing the behavior of human participants.
-We can get a glimpse of this ground breaking technique by examining some recent research work that uses this approach.
+The conventional behavioral model approach is to have social scientists build analytic models (statistical models in most cases) of human behavior and to employ a distribution fitting exercise to verify the validity of the model.
+The DL approach, however, is different since a prior model is not required to begin with.
+Preferably, the DL system learns to predict by observing the behavior of human participants.
+We can get a glimpse of this groundbreaking technique by examining some recent research work that uses this approach.

 MIT trained a Predictive Vision system on YouTube videos from shows like “The Office” and “Desperate Housewives” to predict whether two persons will hug, kiss, shake hands or slap a five.
 The trained the Deep Learning system on 600 hours of video.
 The system was able to predict an action 43 percent of the time.
 This compares to previous algorithms that could only predict 36 percent of the time.

-One pragmatic use of predict human behavior is to do so in the confines of a car.
+One practical use of predict human behavior is to do so in the confines of a car.
 Brains4Cars uses a sensor fusion deep learning system based on LSTMs to anticipate driver behavior 3.5 seconds before it happens.
-It uses a collection of sensors such as cameras, tactile sensors and wearable devices to make its predictions:
+It uses a collection of sensors such as cameras, tactile sensors, and wearable devices to make its predictions:

 A recent NIPS 2016 paper uses Deep Learning to predict strategic behavior.
-In most systems the assumption is that the participants perform in a perfectly rational manner and are based from insights from cognitive psychology and experimental economics.
+In most systems, the assumption is that the participants performed in a perfectly rational manner and based on insights from cognitive psychology and experimental economics.
 However in this system, one that is based on Deep Learning, the system learns a cognitive model without the need for expert knowledge.
-This system is able to outperform system that are built from expertly constructed features:
+This system can outperform a system that builds from expertly constructed features:

 Extending beyond just making predictions, Deep Learning systems have been used to assist in contexts with human negotiation.
 In a paper, “Reinforcement Learning of Multi-Issue Negotiation Dialogue Policies” the authors used Reinforcement Learning and a hand-crafted agenda based policy and evaluated them by having each negotiate against each other in different settings.
-What was discovered was the RL model consistently outperformed the hand crafted agenda based model.
-In addition, human’s were asked to rate both systems and the result was the RL based approach was rated to be more “rational”.
+What was discovered was the RL model consistently outperformed the handcrafted agenda based model.
+I also humans were asked to rate both systems and the result was the RL based approach was rated to be more “rational”.

 Finally, in an impressive act of engineering, a team from the Czech Republic and Canada created a Poker playing system that played 33 professional pokers players from 17 countries and gained a win rate that was an order of magnitude better than a good player rating.
 The team coined their creation DeepStack: